raaxis/nds4ios/README.md

 * OpenGL ES rendering
 * Fix loading game saves on some games
 * Ability to set the folder the rom chooser reads from
-* Native iPad UI
+* Native iPad UI (in progress)
-* Add more localizations
+* Add more localizations (currently have: English, Traditional Chinese, Simplified Chinese, Spanish, French, Japanese)
 * Much more.

 Contributors